Skip to Content

 • Encoding the payload consistently by converting it into a UTF-8 JSON string before hashing.

-• After this, we can compare the obtained hash with the received Amboss-Secret header value.
+• After this, we can compare the obtained hash with the received Amboss-Secret header value for validating it.

 If both hashes match, the webhook is verified as authentic.
 Otherwise, the request should be rejected as it might have been altered or sent by an unauthorized source.